ethereum/ethereum-org-website/src/content/eth2/get-involved/medalla-data-challenge/index.md

 - _What new tools can you build to collect and analyze data on Medalla?_

 <InfoBanner emoji=":thinking_face:">
     Wait, how do I get started with Medalla?
-See <a href="/en/eth2/get-involved/#medalla">how to stake on the Medalla testnet</a>
+See [how to stake on the Medalla testnet](/en/eth2/get-involved/#medalla)
  </InfoBanner>

 ## The challenge

 **Document your best Medalla data insights in the most readable blog post possible – for prizes!**

 We're running this challenge because there's a lot to learn and discover from Medalla testnet activity.
-Your findings will give the Ethereum community —from beginners to core researchers— important insight into Medalla, the last step en route to Phase 0, the [Beacon Chain](/en/Eth2/the-beacon-chain/).
+Your findings will give the Ethereum community —from beginners to core researchers— important insight into Medalla, the last step en route to Phase 0, the [Beacon Chain](/en/eth2/the-beacon-chain/).

 If Medalla proves stable, mainnet launch is next!
 And so, this is a critical moment to get involved in the Ethereum community <Twemoji svg text=":rocket:" />